Frequently Asked Questions

 7. Can I roll over my DROP account into an IRA or money market account?

 Because FRS is now a qualified plan, DROP or IBO accounts can be rolled over to another qualified plan.

-8. How is interest on my DROP account calculated and when is it posted to my account?
+8. How is portfolio interest on my DROP account calculated and when is it posted to my account?

 Drop accounts earn interest at a rate equal to the

 percentage rate of return of the System’s investment portfolio.
 Interest is compounded monthly and paid

 (You must terminate employment and retire before your DROP

 9. When am I eligible to receive a cost of living raise (COLA) on my retirement benefit?

 You must be retired one full year in order to receive a

 actually have a retirement effective date of January 1, 2000 and if granted,